benmvp/slides/2018/reactalicante/react-perf.md

 NOTES:
 - `shouldComponentUpdate()` allows finer control over reconciliation
-- By default it returns `true` which is what `React.Component` does
+- The default for `React.Component` is to always return `true`
 - And that means reconciliation will happen every time
   * even if the props/state are the exactly the same
+  * reconciliation can be so fast that we don't even notice

 /////
 <!-- .slide: data-background="url(../../img/react-perf/gentrit-sylejmani-723365-unsplash-butterfly-stroke.jpg) no-repeat center" data-background-size="cover" -->